compomics/moFF/README.md

 use : `python --inputF f1_folder/  --sample *_6A ` (you can also use --ext option if you need)

-the mbr will output a log file (moFF_mbr.log as default log file name) with all the details and it is saved inside the  folder given in inout
+The match between runs will produce a log file  with all the details and it will be  saved inside the folder given in input

 [Top of page](#moff)